ndenic/Robot-framework-introduction/README.md

 # Robot framework - Project setup

-Before you start the installation, make sure that you already have some of the above installed.
+Before you start the installation, make sure that you already have some of the below installed.
 In command line write :

 ```